andrewmarmion/AMCircleMenu/README.md

     let centerButton = AMCircleMenu.CenterButton(image: Image(systemName: "headphones"),
                                                  color: .yellow)

-Then in your view create the `CircleMenu`
+For the expanding circle menu use the following:

     AMCircleMenu.CircleMenu(centerButton: centerButton,
                             circleItems: buttons)

+For the vertical action menu use the following:

+    AMCircleMenu.VerticalMenu(centerButton: centerButton, circleItems: buttons)

 ## Notes:

-- Currently the maximum number of buttons that you can use is currently 10.
+- For the CircleMenu the maximum number of buttons that you can use is currently 10, the VerticalCircleMenu is limited by the height of the screen.
 - You cannot currently set the size of the buttons or the how far away they move out from the center button.